it-bens/deqar-api-client/README.md

 ```bash
 composer require it-bens/deqar-api-client
 ```
 It requires at least PHP 8.
+It was tests against PHP 8.1.

 ## Which API Client provides this package?
 This package contains clients for the WebAPI and the SubmissionAPI.